bit101/bitlib_c/README.md

 bitlib graphics library ported to c (gtk/cairo).

-So far only tested on Linux machines.
+Mainly tested on Linux machines.
+Some testing has been done on Macos and it should compile and run.
+See notes below.

 ## Requirements